radunegulescu/mega-pytorch/README.md

 Please follow [INSTALL.md](INSTALL.md) for installation instructions, in order to be able to run the demo.

-## Data preparation

-Please download the image folder from [here](https://github.com/radunegulescu/mega-pytorch/tree/master/image_folder) and the videos from [here](https://github.com/radunegulescu/mega-pytorch/tree/master/videos_folder), in order to run the demo on the image folder and videos.

 ### Demo Usage
 Please follow [demo/README.md](demo/README.md) to see how to visualize the images or video.